 Take this 90-minute narrated tour for an overview of the city.
 It lasts 90 minutes from start to finish.
 From the Cathedral of St. John the Baptist to the Pirates' House restaurant, you will have the opportunity to learn the history of this historic area of Savannah.
 When you purchase the one- or two-day hop-on hop-off pass, you will have the opportunity to get off the trolley and enjoy each of the 16 stops on this tour.
-Explore the area to heart's content, and then simplay wait until the next trolley comes by to pick you up and take you to your next destination.
+Explore the area to your heart's content, and then simply wait until the next trolley comes by to pick you up and take you to your next destination.
 Trolleys arrive at each stop in 15-20 minute intervals.
 Each stop is full of things to see that are sure to delight.
 Learn about the most fascinating parts of the Savannah area with this unforgettable trolley experience.

 Stop at Savannah Visitors Center

 The Savannah Visitors Center is the perfect place to start your tour of the downtown area.
 Housed inside an historic Central of Georgia Railway Passenger Station, this visitors center gives you all the information, brochures, and refreshments you could desire from the eager staff.

 Stop at Historic Savannah Theatre

 Stop off at the Historic Savannah Theatre in Chippewa Square, which is the center of the downtown historic area.
 This theater is the oldest theater in the United States and still produces nightly shows, perfect for a getaway after your sightseeing has ended.
 Get a view of this theater so you can head back in the evening and watch one of their fantastic, high-energy shows.

 Stop at Sorrel-Weed House